hsf-training/deep-learning-intro-for-hep/deep-learning-intro-for-hep/pytorch.md

 If you were to fit a straight line through $x = 0$ and $x = 1$, it would have _some_ meaning: the intersections would be the average bill lengths of Adelie and Gentoo penguins, respectively.
 But if the fit also includes $x = 2$, it would be meaningless, since it would be using the order of Adelie, Gentoo, and Chinstrap, as well as the equal spacing between them, as relevant for determining the $y$ predictions.

-On the other hand, the one-hot encoding is difficult to visualize, but any fits through it are meaningful.
+On the other hand, the one-hot encoding is difficult to visualize, but any fits through this high-dimensional space are meaningful.

 ```{code-cell} ipython3
 fig = plt.figure(figsize=(8, 8))